kristofhracza/tim_apple/README.md

 ## Compiling from source
 Open `tim_apple.sln` in Visual Studio 2022, set build configuration to `Release | x64`.
 Press Build solution and you should receive `tim_apple.exe` file.

+Press the `INSERT` key to toggle the menu.

 ## Offsets
 ### Script
-Run the `offset_download.ps1` in the same folder and you're executable is
+Run the `offset_download.ps1` in the same folder as you're executable is
 ### Manual
 1. Download [client.dll.json](https://github.com/a2x/cs2-dumper/blob/main/generated/client.dll.json) and [offsets.json](https://github.com/a2x/cs2-dumper/blob/main/generated/offsets.json)
 2. Place these files in the same folder as the executable file `tim_apple.exe` is